twitter logo linkedin logo facebook logo youtube logo instagram logo search icon star icon

 After months of closure and significant loss of visitor income due to lockdowns and restrictions imposed as a result of the pandemic, the Government’s Culture Recovery Grant scheme, announced in July 2020, appeared to offer us an opportunity to open safely for visitors again.
 As part of our application plan for the opening of the church to visitors, we developed a one way trail through the church, highlighting items of heritage interest via signage, a visitor assistant and a recyclable paper leaflet.
 In December 2020, we were delighted to receive funding to develop the trail to provide smartphone accessible heritage information via an Info Point system, which would also be of long term benefit to the church when it was not possible to man it.

 This has been a substantial joint creative process; from accessing historical records, images and developing content to a significant amount of digital and computer training for some of us!
-We are very grateful to Dan for his support and patience.
-We would also like to thank Joe who has developed their user friendly system and interesting design features.
+We would like to thank Joe who has developed their user friendly system and interesting design features.

 Now our Info Point trail is up and running.
 Visitors access it by using their phone camera or tablet to scan a QR code on entering the church.
 Although there is no charge for access, we do ask for a donation if visitors are able to do this.
 We are very pleased with the feedback to date and are excited to think of future opportunities for developing and using our Info Point system.